 The talent management software market has and continues to consolidate dramatically through acquisitions.
 The trend is to bring together processes and applications for hiring, onboarding, performance assessment, compensation, succession planning and analytics.
 As the race continues to attract customers and users by presenting the most integrated suite of applications, a new market segment has evolved in the shadows and is now taking the stage in talent management.
 Talent Technology, a vendor in this space, calls it talent generation; its function is to help companies identify the talent they require across all sources, broadcast job openings and promote the organization as an attractive workplace for the best talent.
 It relies on social media and Internet sites where jobs are posted.
 Doing this manually for one open position is easy, but Talent Technology’s just announced Talemetry Suite offers a unified and consistent method for recruiters and hiring managers to seek talent for any opening.

-Topics: Applicant Tracking System, Learning, Operational Performance Management (OPM), Performance, Recruiting, Cloud Computing, Business Performance Management (BPM), Compensation, Hiring, Talent Generation, Talent Management, Workforce Analytics, Workforce Performance Management (WPM)
+Topics: Human Capital Management, Learning, Operational Performance Management (OPM), Performance, Recruiting, Cloud Computing, Business Performance Management (BPM), Compensation, Hiring, Talent Generation, Talent Management, Workforce Analytics, Workforce Performance Management (WPM)